joe7575/techage/power/api.md

 The module power supports 3 kinds of devices:
 - Generators: Provide power, can be turned on/off
 - Consumers: Need power, like machines or lamps, can be turned on/off
-- Batteries: Can provide stored power, combination of generator and consumer
+- Akkus: Can provide stored power, combination of generator and consumer

 ### Possible connection sides
 ```